 I also understand that dressing nice boosts your confidence, gives others a great impression of you, and even makes you feel good.
 Dressing well isn’t a bad thing, and I’m not saying that we shouldn’t even try to look good.

 The point I’m trying to make is that there are FAR more important things in life than which top you’re wearing.

 Instead of focusing on what we wear on the outside, let’s focus more on how we clothe ourselves internally.
-(Did you just picture some cartoon organs with hats & scarves?
-I totally did… Ha!)
+(Did you just picture organs with hats & scarves?
+No?
+Just me?
+Well this is awkward…)

 I created this printable so we can all remind ourselves about what’s really important when we caught up in the materialism.

 Let’s begin to focus on clothing ourselves with compassion, kindness, humility, gentleness, and patience instead.

 After all, it really is what’s inside that counts.